KISS - Elder Statesmen, Elder Statement?

 May 2010

-While that's unfortunate, the musical reality of the situation is that nearly thirty years on from that Elder statement (or crowning folly), KISS, without original drummer Peter Criss and guitarist Ace Frehley but with the original costumes and face painted characters, are delivering exactly what the majority want to see.
+While that's unfortunate, the musical reality of the situation is that more than forty years on from that Elder statement (or crowning folly), KISS, without original drummer Peter Criss and guitarist Ace Frehley but with the original costumes and same face painted Cat & Spaceman characters for respectively, are delivering exactly what the majority want to see.
+Allegedly for the lat time.

-And, with Sonic Boom, delivering exactly what the KISS Army want to hear.
+And, as they did with Sonic Boom, 10 year ago, delivering exactly what the KISS Army want to see and hear.

 Love 'em, loathe 'em, or some point in between, it would appear Mr. Rundgren's own statement still applies.